-The purpose of this course is to introduce the students to contemporary Sino-Japanese relations and enhance their understanding of the dynamics between the two countries over the decades.
-The course first presents the general broader view of the bilateral relations and its structure in historical perspective, and then examines more thoroughly the key issues in China-Japan relations.
-The course wraps up with a view at China-Japan relations in the regional perspective.
+This course aims to introduce the students to contemporary Sino-Japanese relations and enhance their understanding of the dynamics between the two countries over the decades.
+The course first presents the general broader view of bilateral relations and its structure from a historical perspective.
+It then thoroughly examines key issues in China-Japan relations, such as history memory, economic interdependence, political relations, territorial disputes, and security.
+The course wraps up with a view of China-Japan relations from a regional and global perspective.